<<

 A psychomanteum is a specially built room

-of consciousness and make contact with someone in the afterlife.
+consciousness and make contact with someone in the afterlife.

 Dr Raymond Moody learned how this worked